top of page

 - Asahi Shimbun

-Michiaki Ueno's eloquent performance and charisma spellbind the audience.
-He has been praised for his unique yet natural musicality and superlative technique.
-As the winner of the Geneva International Music Competition, Ueno has proven to be one of the most promising artists in the classical music scene.
+Praised for his unique yet natural musicality and superlative technique, cellist Michiaki Ueno spellbinds audiences with his eloquent performances and charismatic stage presence.
+As the First Prize winner of the Geneva International Music Competition, where he also received three special awards including the Young Audience Prize for his sensational performance of the Lutosławski Cello Concerto, Ueno has firmly established himself as one of the most promising artists in the classical music scene.

-Born in Paraguay in 1995, he spent his childhood in Spain.
-After moving to Japan, Ueno made his debut as a soloist at the prestigious Suntory Hall at just eleven years old, performing the Lalo Cello Concerto.
-This led to his win in the International Tchaikovsky Competition for Young Musicians, catapulting him onto the international scene.
-His accolades include first prizes at the Romanian International Music Competition, where he also received the Romanian Embassy Prize and the Romanian Radio Culture Prize, and at the International Johannes Brahms Competition, among others.
-He attracted the world’s attention at the Geneva International Music Competition with his sensational performance of the Lutoslawski Cello Concerto, winning the first prize with three special awards, including the Young Audience Prize.
+Born in Paraguay in 1995, Ueno spent his early childhood in Spain.
+After moving to Japan, he made his debut as a soloist at the prestigious Suntory Hall at just eleven years old, performing the Lalo Cello Concerto.
+This led to his win at the International Tchaikovsky Competition for Young Musicians, catapulting him onto the international stage, followed by first prizes at the Romanian International Music Competition and the International Johannes Brahms Competition.